quachpas/cap_flashcards/README.md

 git clone https://gitlab.utc.fr/quachpas/cap_flashcards/
 cd  ./cap_flashcards
 ```

 At this point, if you want to run the script, you need source files.
 There is a sample provided in the folder [Example files](/Example-files/).

 Open a terminal and run the script.
-> For now, you need an XML files with all themes.
+> You need an XML file describing all themes.
 There is one provided in the repository for example's sake.
 Please adjust as necessary.

 ```
 python3 ./Python/opale2flashcard.py ./Examples-files ./Examples-files/themeLicence.xml